Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/tutorial.md

 <img src="../images/launch_webserver_cmd.png" width=400 align=center>

-The web server's source code is located in the [WebApp](WebApp).
+The web server's source code is located in the `WebApp` folder.
 Additionally, [Node.js](https://nodejs.org) must be installed in order to run the source code.
 Download the installer from the website.

 ### Unity Settings